Bray Head

 Bray, Ireland • 22 Apr 2026

-The race takes place on Wednesday 22nd April, 2026 at Bray Head, County Wicklow.
-The course climb is 366 m and the main distance is 7.30 km.
-The event includes a short/junior course of 3.50 km.
-Event difficulty is rated 6 (2,2,2) - moderate terrain, 200 m - 500 m ascent, 6 km - 10 km.
-The route is fully marked and GPS use is allowed.
-Mandatory kit is Level B - standard: waterproof jacket, hat or buff, gloves, whistle, charged mobile phone with emergency number stored, and a foil blanket or bivvy bag.
-All runners must carry the required kit; random checks may be carried out.
+Event difficulty is rated 6 (2,2,2) indicating moderate terrain, 200 m to 500 m ascent, and a typical distance of 6 km to 10 km.
+The event is part of the Leinster League.
+Mandatory Level B kit is required and includes a waterproof jacket, hat or buff, gloves, whistle, charged mobile phone with an emergency number stored, and a foil blanket or bivvy bag.
+Competitors must be able to carry the kit; random checks may be carried out and lack of required items may result in denied entry or disqualification.

 Race information